shin-kinos/cons-re/README.md

 where ***L*** is the length of a site (or number of the sequences in MSA).
 The gap penalty of site ***i*** is given by calculating sum of weighting factors assigned to the gaps in sequence ***j***.

 ### Back ground distribution
 RE requires a background distribution.
-In this program, there are three nine of background distributions you can choose:
+In this program, there are nine background distributions you can choose:

 1. BLOSUM62 [4]
 2. AA composition of Swiss-Prot (from UniProt Knowledge Base)